 The following are examples of supporting documentation which may be submitted as evidence of domicile (present, permanent home with intent to remain permanently/indefinitely).
-NOTE: This submission of any of the following documentation does not guarantee reclassification as an in-state student.
+NOTE: The submission of any of the following documentation does not guarantee reclassification as an in-state student.
 The tuition classification officer will consider the totality of circumstances when making a tuition classification determination.

-Four or more Additional Documents from the following list (remember, you must provide convincing proof of your eligibility so more documents are better):
+Submit five documents from the following list together with your petition form that support you request for in-state tuition (remember - you must provide convincing proof of your eligibility so more documents are better):

-- 1. Signed statement with specific reason(s) for coming to Georgia on the petition application Section - Letter/statement from current and/or previous employer(s) verifying any employment during the last 12 months.
-The letter/statement must be on business letterhead and include dates of employment and if the employment was full or part-time. - 3.
-Copy of lease or deed for residence(s) maintained during the past 12 months.
+- 1. Signed statement with specific reason(s) for coming to Georgia on the petition application Section III. - 2.
+Letter/statement from current and/or previous employer(s) verifying any employment during the last 12 months.
+The letter/statement must be on business letterhead and include dates of employment and if the employment was full or part-time. - Copy of lease or deed for residence(s) maintained during the past 12 months.
 If the lease or deed is not in your name, a notarized statement from the lessee or deed holder stating that you reside with them and dates you resided with them along with the physical address of the lease or deed holder. - 4.
 Copy of a valid vehicle registration for the State of Georgia. - 5.
 Copy of a valid Georgia Driver's License or state-issued ID.
 A limited term license or a license issued for a period of less than two years is not acceptable. - 6.
-Receipts from the payment of property taxes. - Copies of bills, such as utility bills establishing a 12 consecutive month period. - 8.
+Receipts from the payment of property taxes. - 7.
+Copies of bills, such as utility bills establishing a 12 consecutive month period. - 8.
 Copies of bank statements establishing a 12 consecutive month period. - 9.
 Copies of any social service benefits, such as food stamps, disability, unemployment, etc. establishing the effective date. - 10.
 Copy of most recent W-2. - 11.
 Copy of voter registration. - 12.
 Copies of homestead exemption documents. - 13.
 Copies of paystubs or Leave Earnings Statements (LES) for the previous year. - 14.
 Copy of birth certificate of guardianship paperwork issued by a United States court. - 15.
 Copy of any business or professional license(s) which may have been obtained in Georgia. - 16.
 Documentation of family, social, civic, or governmental ties in Georgia which evidence intent to remain permanently. - 17.
 Any other documentation that you may feel is relevant to your status.